rschristopher/ischristtrue.com/src/ancient-views/index.md

 ## Return of ancient worldviews

-Ancient worldviews all share a basic presupposition: there is no objective knowable truth, and qreality is determined by the gods to which mankind is but a plaything.
+Ancient worldviews all share a basic presupposition: there is no objective knowable truth, reality is determined by the gods to which mankind is but a plaything.

 It was in this context that Judaism changed everything in the ancient world.
 The first innovation of Judaism was the radical assertion that man is created in the image and likeness of the creator of the universe.